 The ITA is committed to creating equal opportunities for its staff with zero tolerance regarding gender-based discrimination.
 We practice an equal pay policy in line with the methodology and principles of the Equal Pay Foundation.

-Please e-mail your CV and cover letter to [email protected] and indicate in the email subject title “International Relations Manager”.
+Please e-mail your CV and cover letter to [email protected] indicating “Your Name – I&I Officer” in the subject line.

 Agencies, please kindly refrain from sending profiles.